The archipelago offers experiences, well-being and vitality

 - There are 4 kota huts in the Okkola area, and our guests are free to use them.
 Remember to tidy up after yourself.

 Hike, bike and admire natural wonders

 - Follow the Saimaa seal trail (13 km), which winds along the shores and cliffs of Kitulanniemi peninsula and the shores and cliffs of Kotkatsaari island in the natural surroundings of Lake Saimaa.
-The ring route is marked by yellow ribbons on the trees.
 The path passes through forest terrain and partly along shoreline cliffs.
 It is not suitable for less able walkers.
 The path goes past sandy beaches for swimming and a campfire site.

 - Puumala has several wonderful natural sites, including caves and glacial erratics.
 For more information about the Loketonvuori canyon, the Rakokivi glacial erratics and the Ryhälä Devil’s Church consult the Puumala nature sites map which you can get at our reception free of charge.
 You can also visit Saimaa Geopark sites.